Ro-Mart/BirdWatchAssistant/README.md

         - Add LLM to simplify the interaction of the user and the application even more

+### Current Project Phase
+I have started some preliminart EDA using Data collected in 2020-2023.
+Realized I will probably need to add more data from the previous years to the mix in order to be able to identify more patterns (at selected locations/US states/ CA provinces).
+Stay tuned!

 ### Walkthrough Demo
 TBD
 ...